decksplain/decksplain.github.io/Decksplain/Data/Games/cheat.md

 **Variations:**

-- allow passing play if no card can be played
+- Allow passing play if no card can be played
-- allow going up and down through the ranks
+- Allow going up and down through the ranks
-- allow players to lie about how many cards they are playing
+- Allow players to lie about how many cards they are playing